FranckJudes/Facebook-Login-Page-Test-Automation/README.md

-# Facebook Login Page Test Automation
+# Facebook Login Page Test Automation  Behave for behavior-driven development (BDD)

 ## Description
 This project is an automated testing suite for the Facebook login page.
 It uses **Behave** for behavior-driven development (BDD) and **Selenium** for browser automation.
 The tests cover various scenarios for logging into Facebook, including successful login, failed login due to invalid credentials, and edge cases such as empty fields or overly long passwords.